matrix-org/synapse/docs/delegate.md

 record should look like and how Synapse will use it in [the Matrix specification](https://matrix.org/docs/spec/server_server/latest#resolving-server-names).

+## Miscellaneous

+If you decided to use delegation, don't forget edit also your `homeserver.yaml` configuration and specify `public_baseurl` (e.g. `https://synapse.example.com/`) otherwise you will not be able to sign in.

 ## Delegation FAQ

 ### When do I need delegation?